revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

   ---

-5.What is the use of `int()` function?
+5. What is the use of the `int()` function?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

 >  The `int()` function converts a string,hexadecimal,binary,octal and float to int.If the argument is a floating point, the conversion truncates the number.
-If the argument is outside the integer range, It converts the number into long type.
+If the argument is outside the integer range, It converts the number into a long type.

   </details>

   ---

-6.After executing the following line of code, what would be the data type of data ?
+6. After executing the following line of code, what would be the data type of data?

 > d = 7,